osteele/hackingthelibrary.org/_pages/resources.md

 * Install motion detectors or proximity sensors

+## Domain Hosting

+Complete [this form](https://goo.gl/forms/4DexRE6gllYeUSmr1) to request an official-ish looking domain name for your site.

 ## Design Patterns
 🎉 Ultra-simplified explanation to design patterns! 🎉 A topic that can easily make anyone's mind wobble.
 Here I try to make them stick in to your mind (and maybe mine) by [explaining them in the simplest way possible](https://github.com/kamranahmedse/design-patterns-for-humans/blob/master/README.md).